learngermanghana/falowenexamtrainer/web/README.md

 # Falowen Learning Hub – Frontend

-This React app guides learners through recording or typing answers for speaking practice and now connects directly to Firebase Firestore for student profiles and scores.
+This React app guides learner through recording or typing answers for speaking practice and now connects directly to Firebase Firestore for student profiles and scores.

 ## Setup
 1. Install dependencies (from the repo root):